THE MANUAL CHLORINATOR–ORIGIN AND DEVELOPMENT

-TASCA extends no interest long term loans for payment and all communities have honored their commitment to pay.
-Each community has an existing fund from volunteer donations from each household for repair of their water system, and the Chlorinator and chlorine tablets are supported under this community system.
-We never have to advertise the Chlorinator as communities request it through word of mouth from positive comments from other communities with chlorinators installed.
+TASCA extends no interest long term loans for payment and communities honor their commitment to pay.
+Each community has an existing fund from donations from each household for repair of their water system, and the Chlorinator and chlorine tablets are supported under this community system.

-In 1998 Charlie Taflin, a retired water engineer who had been head of the Minneapolis, Minnesota water plant for forty years was a recent volunteer with CTI.
-After Fred’s request for engineering support, CTI put Fred and Charlie in touch and the result of this partnership was in the invention of a device using solid chlorine tablets to decontaminate drinking water.
-Charlie tried eight different prototypes that he tested in the municipal water plant in St. Paul, Minnesota.
-With constructive analysis from Fred, Charlie decided after almost three years that he had invented an apparatus that met the criteria for a non-electrical, low maintenance, inexpensive device that worked 24/7.
+In 1998 Charles Taflin, a retired water engineer who had been head of the Minneapolis, Minnesota water plant for forty years was a recent volunteer with CTI.
+After Fred’s request for engineering support, CTI put Fred and Charles in touch and the result of this partnership was in the invention of a device using solid chlorine tablets to decontaminate drinking water.
+Charles tried eight different prototypes that he tested in the municipal water plant in St. Paul, Minnesota.
+With constructive analysis from Fred, Charles decided after almost three years that he had invented an apparatus that met the criteria for a non-electrical, low maintenance, inexpensive device that worked 24/7.
 That device was originally called the CTI 8.

 This invention is now called The Manual Chlorinator as TASCA has assumed responsibility for its promotion and name as CTI decided to not be involved with the chlorinator project.